openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Possible Causes**

-The API is called by an application that is not the preconfigured default input method.
+The API is called by an application other than the preconfigured default input method.

 **Solution**